pdwrc/rc-light-controller/USER-GUIDE.md

    resets, so the next reverse action is a brake.
 2. Drag brake mode — the brake lights come on for a short time whenever the throttle is released.

+This setting has no effect in Smart mode, as ESC telemetry to detect braking.